 Mongolian journalists want to publish reports free of political and economic interests.
-DW Akademie helps them in their quest for media independence.
+DW Akademie is supporting them in their quest for media independence.

 The number of private media companies in Mongolia has skyrocketed since 1990.
 With more than 450 media companies, Mongolian society is inundated with information.
-The internet is the most important source of information for the people in the capital Ulan Bator and the rural provinces.
+The Internet is the most important source of information for the people in the capital, Ulan Bator, and in the rural provinces.

-But the majority of private media owners are not interested in balanced reporting.
+But most media owners have little interest in balanced reporting.
 Campaign journalism and political agenda setting are widespread.
-The average salaries in the industry are so low that journalists live in precarious conditions and usually must pursue paid journalism.
-There is still no trade union representation.
+The average industry's salaries are so low that journalists live in precarious conditions and often pursue paid journalism as an additional income.
+There is still no trade union representation for journalists.

-Twenty-eight years after the end of communism, its legacy continues to have an impact on the Mongolian media sector.
-Interdependencies between journalists and the country's political or economic elites continue to exist.
-Freedom of expression and information is guaranteed by law, but in everyday life it is severely restricted.
-Government members own the media, both directly and indirectly, and they repeatedly interfere with the freedom of the press.
+Twenty-nine years after the end of communism, its legacy is still having an impact on Mongolia's media sector.
+Interdependencies between journalists and the country's political or economic elites persist.
+Freedom of expression and information is guaranteed by law but in everyday life is severely restricted.
+Government members own the media, both directly and indirectly, and repeatedly interfere with the freedom of the press.

-Anyone who want to report critically is often put under pressure or faces a libel suit.
-The Administrative Offences Act of 2017 allows the police to prosecute honor offenses (like libel or slander).
-Journalists are frequently subject to the arbitrariness of the authorities.
-They are constantly threatened by fines that can jeopardize a company's existence.
+Those wanting to report critically are often pressured or face libel suits.
+The Administrative Offences Act of 2017 allows the police to prosecute offenses such as libel, slander or defamation.
+Journalists are frequently subject to the arbitrariness of authorities, and are constantly threatened with fines that can jeopardize a company's existence.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)